The Cage (EP)

-The Cage is an EP by English punk rock singer Billy Idol released on 23 September 2022.
+The Cage is an extended play (EP) by the English rock singer Billy Idol released on 23 September 2022 by Dark Horse Records.
 It is Idol's third EP, and the second following The Roadside in 2021.
 It consists of four songs, including the album's only single, "Cage".

-Reception
+Critical reception

 When reviewing The Cage for Classic Rock magazine, critic Chris Roberts states that it is "precision-tooled pop-rock, just slightly heavier than it needs to be."